jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-squeue.md

 # squeue useful command examples

 !!!
 Warning
+    AS OF 04/30/2024 THIS DOCUMENT CONTAINS NO UNIQUE/USEFUL INFO.
     This document started as a copy of that for the sacct command.
 Because formatting output is similar, etc. It will be pruned and modified.

 !!!
 Example